ONEARMY/community-platform/packages/documentation/docs/Frontend Development/overview.md

 ## Components

-You can find all the basic stateless components in `src/components` and some more complex & statefull components in `src/pages/common`.
+You can find all the basic stateless components in `src/components` and some more complex & stateful components in `src/pages/common`.

 ### Containers